The kind of training you can expect from us

 Applications for our September 2020/March 2021 training contracts are now closed.

-If you’ve studied a non-law degree, you will need to complete the GDL may do so at a college provider of their choice.
-GDL fees are paid in full for all our future trainees and you will also receive a £7,000 maintenance grant for courses studied in London, Guildford and Oxford and £6,250 for courses studied elsewhere.
+If you’ve studied a non-law degree, you will need to complete the GDL.
+You can do this at a college provider of your choice.
+We pay all GDL fees in full for all our future trainees and you will also receive a maintenance grant.

-All our trainees study the LPC at the London Holborn branch of BPP Law School.
+All our trainees study the Macfarlanes-specific LPC programme at the London Holborn branch of BPP Law School.
 You will study with those going to other firms during the compulsory elements of the LPC from September to February.
-From March you will study a separate set of electives, designed for our trainees to take together so you are better prepared for work in our distinctive range of practice areas.
+From March onwards, you will study electives which have been specially designed for Macfarlanes and our trainees, so you are better prepared for work in our distinctive range of practice areas.

-Whilst undertaking the LPC as a future trainee you will attend a series of seminars in our offices in order to link your study with the practice of law at Macfarlanes.
-The seminars, along with various social events, also help to give you a fuller introduction to the firm, your fellow trainees and your future colleagues.
+Whilst undertaking the LPC, you will attend a series of seminars in our offices.
+This will help to link your study with the practice of law at Macfarlanes.
+These seminars, along with various social events, also help to give you a fuller introduction to the firm, your fellow trainees and your future colleagues.

 Your LPC fees will be paid in full and you will receive a maintenance grant.

-The Trainee Solicitor Committee (TSC) will keep a close eye on your performance and ensure that you receive the support you need.
+The Trainee Solicitor Committee will keep a close eye on your performance and ensure that you receive the support you need.
 In addition, you will be allocated a trainee mentor throughout your training.